 Only 128GB of storage

-This laptop has a nice array of specs with lackluster RAM and storage.
+As with other gaming laptops on this list, this ASUS gaming laptop has a nice array of specs although with lackluster RAM and storage.

 Here is the good about this machine.
 The specs are an AMD A12 quad-core CPU, which is not bad at all, and smoothly goes through multiple tasks at once.

-Integrated into it are the AMD R7 graphics, which is a decent chip for light gaming.
-Those two will be good for light low setting gaming at 60 FPS.
+Integrated into it are the AMD R7 Radeon graphics, which is a decent chip for light gaming.
+Those two will be good for light low-setting gaming at 60 FPS.

 The laptop also has a great 1080p full-HD display, which is always nice to see.
 It produces quality images at a high resolution.

-Onto the bad now.
-The laptop only has 4GB of RAM.
+Another con with the gaming laptop is that it only has 4GB DDR4 RAM.
 This works fine if you’re just gaming, but when multitasking, you might notice slowdowns, and loading times longer than satisfactory when using multiple applications.

 All in all, the laptop has a nice CPU and graphics card for gaming, and if you’re just planning to do that, then you should be fine, but when it comes to productivity, both the RAM and storage greatly slow down the laptop when doing work.